yzpang/gold-off-policy-text-gen-iclr21/README.md

 (1) In ```./fairseq/sequence_generator.py```, see the modification [here](https://github.com/pytorch/fairseq/issues/1971#issuecomment-610471553).
 (2) In ```./fairseq/tasks/fairseq_task.py```, see the modification [here](https://github.com/pytorch/fairseq/issues/1971#issuecomment-610724245).
 (3) In ```./fairseq/models/bart/hub_interface.py```, see the modification [here](https://github.com/pytorch/fairseq/issues/1971#issuecomment-610724245).
 The above is already implemented in this repo.
+But if we're reimplementing the GOLD code in the latest fairseq, we need to beware of this issue (and keep the three modifications in mind).

 ### How to run?